LabtechConsulting/ConnectWiseControlPowerShell/README.md

 ```powershell
 Get-CWCisOnline -Server $Server -GUID $GUID -User $User -Password $Password
 ```
-Will return a true or false value of weather the machine has checked in within the default time (2 minutes)
+Will return a true or false value of weather the machine has checked in within the default time.

 # Get-CWCLastContact
 ## SYNOPSIS